 the aim is to improve team cohesion by working on individual leadership qualities.
 Understanding what leadership means for each person and how is that related to a group of people, in a certain context.

-after creating groups of minimum 3 people, the facilitator gives a word for each group which they need to represent in form of a land art (in form of a creation using natural materials found in their surroundings).
-Each group will have a stopwatch and approximately 3 minutes in order to prepare the artworks (of course, in case you have more than 3 people in the groups, you can give a little bit of extra time).
+after creating groups of minimum 3 people, the facilitator gives a word for each group that they need to represent in form of land art (in form of a creation using natural materials found in their surroundings).
+Each group will have a stopwatch and approximately 3 minutes in order to prepare the artwork (of course, in case you have more than 3 people in the groups, you can give a little bit of extra time).
 As soon as the time is up, the group can decide who is the person who took the most initiative in the group during this phase, whom they could consider as their leader – the appointed person will not be allowed to speak in the upcoming rounds.
 Then you repeat this round until you give a chance for everyone in the group to experience the role of a leader.
 In each round, you give new words that they can represent.

 By the end, everyone had the chance to become the leader and except the last person, everyone has been mute for a while.